 First recorded (as “Ready or Not”) by Sam the Sham & The Pharoahs (1966).

-From the wiki: “Sam the Sham and the Pharaohs released a non-single version entitled ‘Ready or Not’ on their 1966 The Best of Sam the Sham and the Pharaohs (MGM SE-4422).
+From the wiki: “Sam the Sham and the Pharaohs released a non-single version entitled ‘Ready or Not’, written by Maurice Irby, Jr., on their 1966 The Best of Sam the Sham and the Pharaohs (MGM SE-4422).
 ‘Ready or Not’ was then retitled ‘Apples, Peaches, Pumpkin Pie’ when recorded by Jay & the Techniques in 1967.
-Released as a single in May of that year, it would chart Top-10 on the Billboard Hot 100, and go on to become the title track for the group’s 1968 album Apples, Peaches, Pumpkin Pie.

-“Bobby Hebb (‘Sunny‘) was originally offered ‘Apples, Peaches, Pumpkin Pie’, but he rejected the song due to the song’s novelty sound.
-After Hebb declined, record producer Jerry Ross offered the song to Jay & the Techniques.”
+“Bobby Hebb (‘Sunny‘) was originally offered ‘Apples, Peaches, Pumpkin Pie’, but rejected the song due to its ‘novelty sound’.
+After Hebb declined, record producer Jerry Ross offered the song to Jay & the Techniques.

 First recorded by Dee Dee Warwick (US #88/R&B #13 1966).

 Also recorded by Jerry Butler (1967), Jay & the Techniques (1968).

 Hit versions by Madeline Bell (US #26/R&B #32 1968), Diana Ross & The Supremes with The Temptations (US #2/R&B #2/UK #3 1968).